xixixao/shader-roy/README.md

 </td>
 <td>

-All the standard types from MSL are capitalized to follow Rust conventions.
+All the standard types from MSL are capitalized to follow Rust conventions, except for `bool`.

 ```rust
 fn foo() -> Float {